Free Shipping On All Orders Over $99!

-Most classic Azalea selections will bloom once or twice every year.
+Most of our classic selections will bloom once or twice every year.
 They’re tried and true favorites that won’t let you down.
 They’re evergreen and come in nearly all sizes.

 Encore Azaleas rebloom up to 3 times per year!
-They range from intermediate to dwarf in size and come in almost every color known to Azaleas.
+They range from intermediate to dwarf in size and come in almost every color known to this breed.
 For a true-red beauty, check out the Autumn Fire Encore Azalea.
 It’s a stunner!

-Deciduous Azaleas are where you’re going to find your boldest yellow and orange hues.
+Deciduous, native types are where you’re going to find your boldest yellow and orange hues.
 These flowers appear once a year in Spring.
-They’re also lightly fragrant, while evergreen Azalea blooms are not.
+They’re also lightly fragrant, while blooms from evergreen types are not.
 These varieties lose all of their leaves in winter and return with new growth and blooms in spring.

 When Should I Plant Azaleas?

-The ideal time to plant Azaleas is generally in spring or fall.
+The ideal time to plant these bloomers is generally in spring or fall.
 However, that will depend on where you live.
 Some warmer climates can plant nearly all year long.

-How late can I plant Azaleas in fall?
+How late can I plant in the fall?

 We recommend planting them two months before the average expected first freeze date in your area.
 However, you can be successful in planting them even just one month before your first frost.
 This is because the ground stays warmer than the air for up to a month in winter.
 But in this case, you’ll need to provide some kind of coverage over the plant, such as a freeze cloth or tarp for the first couple of freezes and for extended hard freezes.